Metadrop/drupal-boilerplate/docs/docs/boilerplate/quick.md

 `mysql -u root -ppassword -b drupal`

-If have changed the default values you will have to update in the command.
-Checl your `.env` file for the current values.
+If you have changed any of default values you will have to update them in the previous command.
+Check your `.env` file for the current values.

 ## Reload project with data from a remote environment